United States : Safety by City

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, contact your local US embassy for further information.

-- Currency - The United States dollar is the official currency in Cincinnati.
+- Currency - The United States dollar is the official currency in Indianapolis.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary but you can plan on spending about 100 dollars per day.

 - Weather - Indianapolis has a humid continental climate characterized by hot and humid summers and cold and snowy winters.
 It has four distinct seasons with the average annual temperature of 11.1 °C